kisst/CFN-CR-PythonLambdaLayer/README.md

 # CFN-CR-PythonLambdaLayer

-CloudFormation Custom Resrouce to build Lambda layers for python scripts based on the requirements.txt
+CloudFormation Custom Resrouce to build Lambda layers for python scripts based on the requirements.txt and/or custom raw python scripts

 ## Usage 101